Baanam

 Baanam is a 2009 Indian Telugu-language action drama film directed by the debutant Chaitanya Dantuluri, starring Nara Rohit and Vedhika in the lead roles.
 Produced by Priyanka Dutt under the banner Three Angels Studio Pvt Ltd, the film also marks Nara Rohith's debut as lead actor.

 Baanam was released theatrically on 16 September 2009.
-The film was moderate box office success but received positive reviews from critics.
+The film was a moderate box office success but received positive reviews from critics.
 It was also dubbed in Hindi-language under the title Jeo Aur Jeeno Do.

 Plot

 The story is set in the town of Ranasthali, in the year 1989.
 Bhagat Panigrahi is preparing to become an IPS officer.
 His father, Chandrasekhar Panigrahi, a former Naxalite, returns after 20 years before giving up his fight for society because of his retirement.
 According to his ideology, at a certain time, every person wants to retire from their work.
 He became the first person who retired in naxalism.
 He comes back home and questions his son's ambition of becoming an IPS because his wife was killed by a policeman.
 Bhagath convinces him with his point of logic and gets the acceptance from his father.
 Meanwhile, a local don, Shakti Patnaik, is slowly building his empire, terrorizing police and anyone who opposes him.